MagMillen-Dutka/CineMe/README.md

 - Branching out to actor/actress biographies.
 Creating wider usage on discussions and expansion on unique topics.

-- Section for current trending films and shows
+- Section for current trending films and shows.

 - Displaying a random 5 cards which will automatically load when application opened.
-Links directly to the films following a search
+Links directly to the films following a search.

 - Clicking image will take user directly to a wider description and detailed review of the film / show.

-- Previous search history
+- To add previous search history.

 ## Projects Elements: